 One such prophet was Ezekiel.
 His book opens with him witnessing the glory of God in a magnificent vision.
 His account of it in Ezekiel 1 is utterly amazing.
 It is obvious that when he wrote it that he was struggling to describe the indescribable.
 In v26-28 Ezekiel describes his reaction to seeing this.

-And above the expanse over their heads there was the likeness of a throne, in appearance like sapphire; and seated above the likeness of a throne was a likeness with a human appearance.
-And upward from what had the appearance of his waist I saw as it were gleaming metal, like the appearance of fire enclosed all around.
-And downward from what had the appearance of his waist I saw as it were the appearance of fire, and there was brightness around him.
-Like the appearance of the bow that is in the cloud on the day of rain, so was the appearance of the brightness all around.
-Such was the appearance of the likeness of the glory of the LORD.
-And when I saw it, I fell on my face, and I heard the voice of one speaking.
-(Ezekiel 1:26-28 ESV)
+26 Now above the expanse that was over their heads there was something resembling a throne, like lapis lazuli in appearance; and on that which resembled a throne, high up, was a figure with the appearance of a man.
+27 Then I noticed from the appearance of His loins and upward something like glowing metal that looked like fire all around within it, and from the appearance of His loins and downward I saw something like fire; and there was a radiance around Him.
+28 As the appearance of the rainbow in the clouds on a rainy day, so was the appearance of the surrounding radiance.
+Such was the appearance of the likeness of the glory of the Lord.
+And when I saw it, I fell on my face and heard a voice speaking.
+Ezekiel 1:26-28 (NASB)

 I marvel at those nowadays who claim to have had personal visits from our Lord.
 They never describe a reaction to God’s glory like Ezekiel’s.
 I am sure that none of us could stand in His presence even if we only had a glimpse of His magnificent glory.

-And he said to me, “Son of man, stand on your feet, and I will speak with you.”
-And as he spoke to me, the Spirit entered into me and set me on my feet, and I heard him speaking to me.
-And he said to me, “Son of man, I send you to the people of Israel, to nations of rebels, who have rebelled against me.
-They and their fathers have transgressed against me to this very day.
-The descendants also are impudent and stubborn: I send you to them, and you shall say to them, ‘Thus says the Lord GOD.’
-(Ezekiel 2:1-4 ESV)
+1 Then He said to me, “Son of man, stand on your feet that I may speak with you!”
+2 As He spoke to me the Spirit entered me and set me on my feet; and I heard Him speaking to me.
+3 Then He said to me, “Son of man, I am sending you to the sons of Israel, to a rebellious people who have rebelled against Me; they and their fathers have transgressed against Me to this very day.
+4 I am sending you to them who are stubborn and obstinate children, and you shall say to them, ‘Thus says the Lord God.’
+Ezekiel 2:1-4 (NASB)

-And whether they hear or refuse to hear (for they are a rebellious house) they will know that a prophet has been among them.
-(Ezekiel 2:5 ESV)
+5 As for them, whether they listen or not—for they are a rebellious house—they will know that a prophet has been among them.
+Ezekiel 2:5 (NASB)

 God is going to make sure that those to whom Ezekiel prophesies will know that God has sent him and that he is a prophet indeed.
 Notice that God is not guaranteeing to Ezekiel that his mission or ministry will be a success as people measure success.
 Instead, some will believe while others won’t.
 God will be glorified either way.

-And you, son of man, be not afraid of them, nor be afraid of their words, though briers and thorns are with you and you sit on scorpions.
-Be not afraid of their words, nor be dismayed at their looks, for they are a rebellious house.
-(Ezekiel 2:6 ESV)
+6 And you, son of man, neither fear them nor fear their words, though thistles and thorns are with you and you sit on scorpions; neither fear their words nor be dismayed at their presence, for they are a rebellious house.
+Ezekiel 2:6 (NASB)

-And you shall speak my words to them, whether they hear or refuse to hear, for they are a rebellious house.
-“But you, son of man, hear what I say to you.
-Be not rebellious like that rebellious house; open your mouth and eat what I give you.”
-And when I looked, behold, a hand was stretched out to me, and behold, a scroll of a book was in it.
-And he spread it before me.
-And it had writing on the front and on the back, and there were written on it words of lamentation and mourning and woe.
-(Ezekiel 2:7-10 ESV)
+8 “Now you, son of man, listen to what I am speaking to you; do not be rebellious like that rebellious house.
+Open your mouth and eat what I am giving you.”
+9 Then I looked, and behold, a hand was extended to me; and lo, a scroll was in it.
+10 When He spread it out before me, it was written on the front and back, and written on it were lamentations, mourning and woe.
+Ezekiel 2:7-10 (NASB)

 God gives Ezekiel a scroll.
 God infers that he is to eat the book.
 Ezekiel looks at the writing that is on the front and back.
 The words there are of lamentation and mourning and woe.
 His ministry will be one of rebuke that is full of grief and hard words.
 He will not become popular with those to whom he ministers will he?
 Notice again that God directs him to eat the book.
 What does that mean?
 Ezekiel was not to literally eat the pages of the book, but he was to spiritually receive God’s message in such a way that it would become his inward passion.
 Does this not describe the same process by which we become Spirit-filled?
 If we internalize God’s Word, permeating our entire being with it, we will become controlled by its power that is the Holy Spirit.

-And he said to me, “Son of man, eat whatever you find here.
-Eat this scroll, and go, speak to the house of Israel.”
-So I opened my mouth, and he gave me this scroll to eat.
-And he said to me, “Son of man, feed your belly with this scroll that I give you and fill your stomach with it.”
-Then I ate it, and it was in my mouth as sweet as honey.
-(Ezekiel 3:1-3 ESV)
+1 Then He said to me, “Son of man, eat what you find; eat this scroll, and go, speak to the house of Israel.”
+2 So I opened my mouth, and He fed me this scroll.
+3 He said to me, “Son of man, feed your stomach and fill your body with this scroll which I am giving you.”
+Then I ate it, and it was sweet as honey in my mouth.
+Ezekiel 3:1-3 (NASB)

 The message from God was judgment, but, since it is God’s Word and it also vindicated His holiness, righteousness, glory, and faithfulness, it is sweet as honey.

-And he said to me, “Son of man, go to the house of Israel and speak with my words to them.
-For you are not sent to a people of foreign speech and a hard language, but to the house of Israel– not to many peoples of foreign speech and a hard language, whose words you cannot understand.
-Surely, if I sent you to such, they would listen to you.
-But the house of Israel will not be willing to listen to you, for they are not willing to listen to me.
-Because all the house of Israel have a hard forehead and a stubborn heart.
-Behold, I have made your face as hard as their faces, and your forehead as hard as their foreheads.
-Like emery harder than flint have I made your forehead.
-Fear them not, nor be dismayed at their looks, for they are a rebellious house.”
-Moreover, he said to me, “Son of man, all my words that I shall speak to you receive in your heart, and hear with your ears.
-And go to the exiles, to your people, and speak to them and say to them, ‘Thus says the Lord GOD,’ whether they hear or refuse to hear.”
-(Ezekiel 3:4-11 ESV)
+4 Then He said to me, “Son of man, go to the house of Israel and speak with My words to them.
+5 For you are not being sent to a people of unintelligible speech or difficult language, but to the house of Israel, 6 nor to many peoples of unintelligible speech or difficult language, whose words you cannot understand.
+But I have sent you to them who should listen to you; 7 yet the house of Israel will not be willing to listen to you, since they are not willing to listen to Me.
+Surely the whole house of Israel is stubborn and obstinate.
+8 Behold, I have made your face as hard as their faces and your forehead as hard as their foreheads.
+9 Like emery harder than flint I have made your forehead.
+Do not be afraid of them or be dismayed before them, though they are a rebellious house.”
+10 Moreover, He said to me, “Son of man, take into your heart all My words which I will speak to you and listen closely.
+11 Go to the exiles, to the sons of your people, and speak to them and tell them, whether they listen or not, ‘Thus says the Lord God.’”
+Ezekiel 3:4-11 (NASB)

 In this passage we see that Ezekiel’s sufficiency in his ministry comes from God enabling him to be so.
 Ezekiel’s name in Hebrew means, “strengthened by God.”
 Ezekiel’s ability to live up to his name comes from God.
 This strength will enable him to faithfully prophesy to the Jews whether they hear or refuse to hear or whether they attack or don’t attack him.

-Then the Spirit lifted me up, and I heard behind me the voice of a great earthquake: “Blessed be the glory of the LORD from its place!”
-It was the sound of the wings of the living creatures as they touched one another, and the sound of the wheels beside them, and the sound of a great earthquake.
-The Spirit lifted me up and took me away, and I went in bitterness in the heat of my spirit, the hand of the LORD being strong upon me.
-(Ezekiel 3:12-14 ESV)
+12 Then the Spirit lifted me up, and I heard a great rumbling sound behind me, “Blessed be the glory of the Lord in His place.”
+13 And I heard the sound of the wings of the living beings touching one another and the sound of the wheels beside them, even a great rumbling sound.
+14 So the Spirit lifted me up and took me away; and I went embittered in the rage of my spirit, and the hand of the Lord was strong on me.
+Ezekiel 3:12-14 (NASB)

-Then the voice that I had heard from heaven spoke to me again, saying, “Go, take the scroll that is open in the hand of the angel who is standing on the sea and on the land.”
-So I went to the angel and told him to give me the little scroll.
-And he said to me, “Take and eat it; it will make your stomach bitter, but in your mouth it will be sweet as honey.”
-And I took the little scroll from the hand of the angel and ate it.
-It was sweet as honey in my mouth, but when I had eaten it my stomach was made bitter.
-And I was told, “You must again prophesy about many peoples and nations and languages and kings.”
-(Revelation 10:8-11 ESV)
+8 Then the voice which I heard from heaven, I heard again speaking with me, and saying, “Go, take the book which is open in the hand of the angel who stands on the sea and on the land.”
+9 So I went to the angel, telling him to give me the little book.
+And he *said to me, “Take it and eat it; it will make your stomach bitter, but in your mouth it will be sweet as honey.”
+10 I took the little book out of the angel’s hand and ate it, and in my mouth it was sweet as honey; and when I had eaten it, my stomach was made bitter.
+11 And they *said to me, “You must prophesy again concerning many peoples and nations and tongues and kings.”
+Revelation 10:8-11 (NASB)

 In our day and time the apostates have overrun the Church.
 Their leaders are becoming progressively more and more apostate with each sermon they preach and each book they publish.
 There are the Word-Faith preachers who have totally misinterpreted scripture so they can become wealthy by duping millions to give them their money.
-Then there are the emergents who don’t like “church” or even being called Christians.
-They want a new reformation to form the church into something cool.
-The neo-Evangelicals are all about easy-believism to the point that their “gospel” is not longer the Gospel from the Bible.
+Then there are the liberals who claim to be Christians, but deny all or nearly all of God’s good doctrines while working full-time to line up their church’s values with the world’s values.
+Some of these liberals are called neo-Evangelicals who are all about easy-believism to the point that their “gospel” is no longer the Gospel from the Bible.
 Cults are becoming recognized as mainstream Christians.
 These are only a few examples.

 What are we supposed to do?
 Are we to fight or are we to do nothing or are we to love them?
 If we fight them, we will use tactics that are not edifying because it will be born from our flesh.
 If we do nothing then we are being self-protective and are actually being timid in our fear of being harshly treated by those who refuse to hear.
 However, if we choose the third option, which is to love them, does that mean we accept their apostasy and love them like brothers, accepting them with open arms?
 No!
 It means that we rebuke them based entirely from God’s Word.
 His Word will be sweet as honey in our mouths as we lovingly share the truth from God’s Word and why we are shining His light into their ministries.
 We do this boldly with the goal of restoration, but we must not flinch when the bulk of them refuse to hear.
 It is when their defenders come after us that we will experience the bitterness in the heat of the Spirit.